jackie1santana/Portfolio/README.md

-This is a portfolio by Jackie Santana
+# This is a portfolio by Jackie Santana

-CHECK GOOGLE DRIVE OR USB FOR VIDEOS FOLDER W/ PALM PIC